gsoft-inc/wl-squide/docs/guides/add-authentication.md

 }
 ```

-After the user logs in, the application is reloaded.
-This is a requirement of the [AppRouter](../reference/routing/appRouter.md) component's [onLoadPublicData](../reference/routing/appRouter.md#load-public-data) and [onLoadProtectedData](../reference/routing/appRouter.md#load-protected-data) handlers.
-Nevertheless, it's not a significant concern because Workleap's applications utilize a third-party service for authentication which requires a full refresh of the application.
+After the user logs in, the application is reloaded, this is a requirement of the [AppRouter](../reference/routing/appRouter.md) component.
+Nevertheless, it's not a concern because Workleap's applications use a third-party service for authentication which requires a full refresh of the application.

-## Create a session accessor function
+## Create a session manager context

 Next, create a shared type for the session and the session manager: